Booz Allen Hamilton (NYSE:BAH) Updates FY 2023 Earnings Guidance

-Booz Allen Hamilton (NYSE:BAH – Get Rating) updated its FY 2023 earnings guidance on Friday.
+Booz Allen Hamilton (NYSE:BAH – Get Rating) issued an update on its FY 2023 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of $4.15-$4.45 for the period, compared to the consensus estimate of $4.56.
 The company issued revenue guidance of $8.78 billion-$9.12 billion, compared to the consensus revenue estimate of $8.96 billion.

+Booz Allen Hamilton (NYSE:BAH – Get Rating) last announced its earnings results on Friday, May 20th.
+The business services provider reported $0.86 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.85 by $0.01.
+The firm had revenue of $2.24 billion for the quarter, compared to analysts’ expectations of $2.21 billion.
+Booz Allen Hamilton had a net margin of 7.09% and a return on equity of 54.65%.
+The business’s revenue was up 13.1% compared to the same quarter last year.
+During the same period in the prior year, the company earned $0.89 EPS.
+On average, analysts anticipate that Booz Allen Hamilton will post 4.18 EPS for the current fiscal year.

-Several equities analysts have recently commented on BAH shares.
-The Goldman Sachs Group upgraded Booz Allen Hamilton from a neutral rating to a buy rating and boosted their price objective for the company from $83.00 to $102.00 in a research report on Wednesday, April 13th.
-Bank of America upgraded Booz Allen Hamilton from an underperform rating to a neutral rating and boosted their target price for the stock from $80.00 to $90.00 in a research report on Friday, March 11th.
-Morgan Stanley decreased their price objective on Booz Allen Hamilton from $98.00 to $93.00 and set an overweight rating on the stock in a research report on Tuesday, February 1st.
-Raymond James raised Booz Allen Hamilton from a market perform rating to an outperform rating and set a $90.00 target price on the stock in a research note on Monday, January 31st.
-Finally, StockNews.com started coverage on Booz Allen Hamilton in a research note on Thursday, March 31st.
-They issued a hold rating on the stock.
-Four investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-According to MarketBeat, the stock has a consensus rating of Buy and an average price target of $96.70.
+A number of equities analysts have recently commented on the stock.
+Raymond James raised their target price on shares of Booz Allen Hamilton from $90.00 to $96.00 in a research report on Wednesday.
+Wells Fargo & Company upped their target price on Booz Allen Hamilton from $90.00 to $98.00 and gave the stock an overweight rating in a report on Thursday, March 24th.
+Stifel Nicolaus assumed coverage on Booz Allen Hamilton in a research note on Thursday, March 17th.
+They set a buy rating and a $96.00 price target on the stock.
+Bank of America raised shares of Booz Allen Hamilton from an underperform rating to a neutral rating and upped their price objective for the stock from $80.00 to $90.00 in a research note on Friday, March 11th.
+Finally, Morgan Stanley cut their target price on shares of Booz Allen Hamilton from $98.00 to $93.00 and set an overweight rating on the stock in a research report on Tuesday, February 1st.
+Three research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
+According to data from MarketBeat.com, Booz Allen Hamilton has a consensus rating of Buy and a consensus target price of $97.30.

+In other news, EVP Nancy Laben sold 21,161 shares of the business’s stock in a transaction dated Friday, March 25th.
+The stock was sold at an average price of $88.54, for a total transaction of $1,873,594.94.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+1.92% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in BAH.
-BlackRock Inc. raised its holdings in shares of Booz Allen Hamilton by 4.7% in the fourth quarter.
-BlackRock Inc. now owns 10,038,798 shares of the business services provider’s stock valued at $851,189,000 after buying an additional 453,676 shares during the last quarter.
-First Trust Advisors LP raised its holdings in shares of Booz Allen Hamilton by 10.9% in the first quarter.
-First Trust Advisors LP now owns 2,521,503 shares of the business services provider’s stock valued at $221,489,000 after buying an additional 247,271 shares during the last quarter.
-Wellington Management Group LLP raised its holdings in shares of Booz Allen Hamilton by 27.8% in the first quarter.
-Wellington Management Group LLP now owns 1,459,668 shares of the business services provider’s stock valued at $128,219,000 after buying an additional 317,646 shares during the last quarter.
-Dimensional Fund Advisors LP raised its holdings in Booz Allen Hamilton by 4.3% during the first quarter.
-Dimensional Fund Advisors LP now owns 1,203,395 shares of the business services provider’s stock worth $105,716,000 after purchasing an additional 50,066 shares in the last quarter.
-Finally, Eaton Vance Management raised its holdings in Booz Allen Hamilton by 12.1% during the first quarter.
-Eaton Vance Management now owns 771,422 shares of the business services provider’s stock worth $67,761,000 after purchasing an additional 83,061 shares in the last quarter.
-90.44% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of BAH.
+Zullo Investment Group Inc. acquired a new stake in shares of Booz Allen Hamilton during the 4th quarter worth approximately $36,000.
+Covestor Ltd lifted its stake in shares of Booz Allen Hamilton by 56.4% in the first quarter.
+Covestor Ltd now owns 1,445 shares of the business services provider’s stock worth $127,000 after buying an additional 521 shares in the last quarter.
+Neo Ivy Capital Management purchased a new stake in Booz Allen Hamilton during the 4th quarter valued at about $136,000.
+Beacon Pointe Advisors LLC acquired a new stake in Booz Allen Hamilton in the 1st quarter valued at about $209,000.
+Finally, D.A.
+Davidson & CO. purchased a new position in Booz Allen Hamilton in the 1st quarter worth approximately $212,000.
+90.44% of the stock is owned by institutional investors.

 About Booz Allen Hamilton (Get Rating)